-Mathematics at the Year 10 level is blocked, allowing students to be placed into levels that reflect their ability in this subject, based on their Year 9 Maths results.
+Year 10 students continue to be placed into levels that reflect their ability in Mathematics, based on their Year 9 numeracy results.

 Mathematics at Year 10 is designed to reflect the VCE pathways students will undertake in Year 11: Year 10 Maths Methods, Year 10 General Maths and Year 10 Foundation Maths.
 Some of the courses have pre-requisites with regards to minimum average percentages achieved in Year 9.